Skip to Content

 What should I look for when buying fabric for a project?

-Opt for natural fibers like cotton or linen for breathability and durability.
+Natural fibers like cotton or linen offer breathability and durability, making them ideal for beginners.

 What sewing machine features are most important for a beginner to have?